All the Cenobites from Hellraiser ranked

 Pinhead

 What can you say about this icon that’s not been said before?
-I remember the first time I ever saw Pinhead, he was on the cover of a VHS box in Blockbuster.
-Being far too young to rent Hellraiser, I didn’t pick up Clive Barker’s magnum opus (if memory serves I opted for Dumb and Dumber) but the cover alone left an impression on me.
+I remember the first time I ever saw Pinhead.
+He was on the cover of a VHS box in Blockbuster.
+Being far too young to rent Hellraiser, I didn’t pick up Clive Barker’s magnum opus (if memory serves, I opted for Dumb and Dumber), but the cover alone left an impression on me.

-With his head full of pins, lattice of facial scars, and cold dark eyes, I’ve always thought he was impeccably designed, especially when you consider he was done on a budget of about 12 pennies (I’m rounding up).
+With his head full of pins, a lattice of facial scars, and cold dark eyes, I’ve always thought he was impeccably designed, especially when you consider he was done on a budget of about 12 pennies (I’m rounding up).

-Beyond his incredible appearance, The Dark Prince of Pain has a huge advantage over his callously cruel colleagues, he can talk.
+Beyond his incredible appearance, The Dark Prince of Pain has a huge advantage over his callously cruel colleagues: he can talk.
 While Cenobites all share the same goal of dragging humans to the Leviathan, it’s Pinhead who serves as his ambassador and proxy, essentially giving him a motive the mute cenobites lack.

 Unfortunately, the nuance in Pinhead’s character was lost over the years, and later movies make him more of a bloodthirsty figure, dumbing down the initial concept, which is why I can’t put him in the number one spot.